Yen dips, markets stabilise ahead of US inflation data

 PHOTO

-LONDON/SINGAPORE - The yen resumed its slow decline against the dollar on Monday after volatile trading last week, while investors weighed the odds of a deep Fed rate cut next month ahead of a slew of U.S. economic data.
+The yen fell against the dollar on Monday in calmer currency market trading after volatile moves last week, while investors weighed the odds of a deep Fed rate cut next month ahead of a slew of U.S. economic data.

 The respite follows a tumultuous week that began with a massive sell-off across currencies and stock markets, driven by worries over the U.S. economy and the Bank of Japan's hawkishness.